26 March 2020

 - Spare brake pads and sockets in case you need to replace your brake pads

 Be sure to bring extra oil and fluids.
 As mentioned previously, fluid consumption will be a lot higher than usual and your car will experience intense conditions, so you might need to top off the oil and fluids or flush the brakes with extra brake fluid.
 And not only fluids for your car — you should also bring enough drinking water to stay hydrated throughout the day.

 Check fluid levels throughout the day due to higher fluid consumption.
 You can take some extra oil with you to top off if necessary.
-Be sure to check your tyre pressure regularly to prolong the longevity of your tyres, and you can slightly lower the tyre pressure between sessions to increase traction — but don’t lower it too much.
+Be sure to check your tire pressure regularly to prolong the longevity of your tires, and you can slightly lower the tire pressure between sessions to increase traction — but don’t lower it too much.

-Once you’ve finished your cool-down lap, and once your tyres have cooled down, you should check the tyre pressure and tread depth to ensure that your tyres are in good condition for the ride home.
+Once you’ve finished your cool-down lap, and once your tires have cooled down, you should check the tire pressure and tread depth to ensure that your tires are in good condition for the ride home.

 After a track day, it’s a good idea to make a list of adjustments or additional tools you would like to bring for future track days.
 Every track day will give you more insight into how you can improve your car’s performance to be even faster the next time you hit the racetrack.

 There’s a lot of information here, so let’s quickly summarize.

 Before track day, get your car checked out to ensure your car is ready for the track.
 Of course, you want to make sure that no control lights are on, that your tires and wheels and brakes are in good condition, all fluids are topped off, and your engine is in good shape.
 After that, you want to check that your car doesn’t exceed the noise limit, you’ve cleaned the car of any loose objects and your tank is full the day of the event.